-259. See Michael E. Solimine, Congress, Separation of Powers, and Standing, 59 CASE W. Res.
+245 See Michael E. Solimine, Congress, Separation of Powers, and Standing, 59 Case-W. Res.
 L. Rev. 1023, 1052-54 (2009) (noting a few bills that would have provided standing "wholesale" and a number of statutes that create private causes of action "retail").

-As I have recently discussed, see Elliott, supra note 22, at 184-85, an early draft of the 2010 climate-change bill would have allowed suit by "any person who has suffered, or reasonably expects to suffer, a harm attributable, in whole or in part, to a violation or failure to act" under the statute; the draft defined harm to "include[] any effect of air pollution (including climate change), currently occurring or at risk of occurring, and the incremental exacerbation of any such effect or risk that is associated with a small incremental emission of any air pollutant..., whether or not the effect or risk is widely shared."
-See Discussion Draft, American Clean Energy & Security Act of 2009, H.R.
-2454, 111th Cong. § 336(a) (2009), at 527-28, available at http://democrats.energycommerce.house.gov/Press_111/20090331/acesa discussiondraft.pdf (draft bill, never adopted in this form, providing broadened standing for climate-change issues).
-Moreover, the draft defined causation very broadly:

-an effect or risk associated with any air pollutant...shall be considered attributable to the violation or failure to act concerned if the violation or failure to act slows the pace of implementation of this Act or compliance with this Act or results in any emission of greenhouse gas or other air pollutant at a higher level than would have been emitted in the absence of the violation or failure to
+As I have recently discussed, see Elliott, supra note 21 at 184-85, an early draft of the 2010 climate-change bill would have allowed suit by "any person who has suffered, or reasonably expects to suffer, a harm attributable, in whole or in part, to a violation or failure to act" under the statute; the draft defined harm to "include[] any effect of air pollution (including climate change), currently occurring or at risk of occurring, and the limited.246 While the Court has stated that "the question whether the litigant is a 'proper party to request an adjudication of a particular issue' is one within the power of Congress to determine,"247 the Court has emphasized that Article III may not be altered by statute.248 incremental exacerbation of any such effect or risk that is associated with a small incremental emission of any air pollutant ..., whether or not the effect or risk is widely shared."
+STAFF OF H. COMM.
+ON ENERGY & COMMERCE, 111TH CONG., AMERICAN CLEAN ENERGY & SECURITY ACT OF 2009 § 336(a), at 527-28 (Mar.
+31, 2009), http://energycommerce.house.gov/Press_111/20090331/acesa_discussiondraft.pdf (hereinafter DISCUSSION DRAFT).
+Moreover, the draft defined causation very broadly: "an effect or risk associated with any air pollutant . . . shall be considered attributable to the violation or failure to act concerned if the violation or failure to act slows the pace of implementation of this Act or compliance with this Act or results in any emission of greenhouse gas or other air pollutant at a higher level than would have been emitted in the absence of the violation or failure to act."
 Id.
 Later drafts abandoned this standing provision, see American Clean Energy and Security Act of 2009, H.R.
 2454, 111th Cong. § 336 (as introduced in House, May 15, 2009).

-The quoted language would have tried to change existing standing doctrine by expanding both injury in fact and causation.
-Injury in fact is expanded to include not only current effects of air pollution, but also risks of air pollution and incremental increases in such risk, even if not "imminent," which current doctrine requires, see, e.g., Summers v.
+The quoted language would have tried to change existing standing doctrine by expanding both injury-in-fact and causation.
+Injury-in-fact is expanded to include not only current effects of air pollution, but also risks of air pollution and incremental increases in such risk, even if not "imminent", which current doctrine requires, see, e.g., Summers v.
 Earth Island Inst., 129 S. Ct.
 1142, 1148 (2009), and even if the risk is minuscule, compare Baur v.
 Veneman, 352 F.3d 625, 634 (2d Cir.
-2003), with Ctr for Law and Educ. v.
-U.S. Dep't of Educ., 396 F.3d 1152, 1161 (D.C.
+2003) with Ctr. for Law and Educ. v.
+Dep't of Educ., 396 F.3d 1152, 1161 (D.C.
 Cir.
-2005), and Shain v.
+2005) and Shain v.
 Veneman, 376 F.3d 815, 818 (8th Cir.
 2004).
 This provision of the climate-change bill would also have defined causation much more broadly than the Court has.

-260. Elliott, supra note 22, at 182-94; see also Pushaw, supra note 26, at 6 ("Congress's judgments about standing are entitled not to blind obedience but rather to healthy deference.
-Under my revised approach, courts generally would implement statutory grants of standing, except in rare circumstances where doing so would require them to exceed the bounds of their Article III 'judicial Power' to decide 'Cases' (i.e., actions in which plaintiffs credibly allege that their legal rights have been violated involuntarily because of a fortuitous event beyond their control)." (internal cross-reference omitted)).
+246 Elliott, supra note 21, at 182-194.
+See also Pushaw, supra note 25, at 6 ("Congress's judgments about standing are entitled not to blind obedience but rather to healthy deference.
+Under my revised approach, courts generally would implement statutory grants of standing, except in rare circumstances where doing so would require them to exceed the bounds of their Article III 'judicial Power' to decide 'Cases' (i.e., actions in which plaintiffs credibly allege that their legal rights have been violated involuntarily because of a fortuitous event beyond their control).").